nachocaru/xaprb.com/content/blog/2006-05-23-how-to-use-linuxs-proc-config-feature.md

 ---
 title: "How to use Linux's CONFIG_IKCONFIG_PROC feature"
-author: Baron Schwartz
-excerpt: "<p>This article gives an overview of the Linux kernel's CONFIG_IKCONFIG_PROC feature, which stores in the kernel the config file used to build it.</p>"
-layout: post
 permalink: /2006/05/23/how-to-use-linuxs-proc-config-feature/
 ---
 This article gives an overview of the Linux kernel's `CONFIG_IKCONFIG_PROC` feature, which stores in the kernel the config file used to build it.